 Sculptures and Reliefs

-In Admont Abbey Library, there are 16 sculptures and two large reliefs by Josef Stammel (1695–1765).
-60 of the 68 corbel busts with scholars, artists, poets, sculptors and sibyls on the bookcases were probably created by him.
-Stammel's service to Admont Abbey lasted for more than four decades.
-He was a contemporary of Georg Raphael Donners and Bartolomeo Altomontes.
-Thus, he belonged to a generation of artists who led on the late Baroque period to a final climax.
-His works are connected to the remaining design of Admont Abbey Library's hall, which is influenced by the spirit of the Enlightenment period.
-Josef Stammel's carvings are made of lime wood.
-With the exception of the gold-plated busts, they are bronzed, therefore creating a material illusion.
+In the Admont Abbey Library, there are 16 sculptures and two large reliefs by Josef Stammel (1695–1765).
+It is presumed that 60 out of a total of 68 console busts depicting scholars, artists, poets, sculptors, and Sibyls on the bookshelves are also his work.
+Stammel served the Admont Abbey for over four decades.
+He was a contemporary of Georg Raphael Donner and Bartolomeo Altomonte.
+Thus, he belonged to a generation of artists who brought Late Baroque to its final pinnacle.
+His works are in a tense connection with the overall concept of the Admont Library Hall, which is influenced by the spirit of the Enlightenment.
+Josef Stammel's carvings are made of linden wood.
+Except for the gilded busts, they are bronzed, thus achieving a material illusion.

 Large reliefs